Skip to contents

 Introduction

 The anansi package computes and compares the association between the features of two ’omics datasets that are known to interact based on a database such as KEGG.
-Studies including both microbiome and metabolomics data are becoming more common.
+Studies including both functional microbiome and metabolomics data are becoming more common.
 Often, it would be helpful to integrate both datasets in order to see if they corroborate each others patterns.
-All vs all association is imprecise and likely to yield spurious associations.
+However, all-vs-all association analyses are imprecise and likely to yield spurious associations.
 This package takes a knowledge-based approach to constrain association search space, only considering metabolite-function interactions that have been recorded in a pathway database.
-This package also provides a framework to assess differential association.
+In addition, it provides a framework to assess differential associations.

-While anansi is geared towards metabolite-function interactions in the context of host-microbe interactions, it is perfectly capable of handling any other pair of datasets where some features interact canonically.
-A very early version of anansi was used to generate “Extended Data Fig. 7” in that paper.
+While anansi is geared towards metabolite-function interactions in the context of host-microbe interactions, it is perfectly capable of handling any other pair of data sets where some features interact canonically.

 Installation